10 Frugal Habits That Can Save You Over $500 a Month

 Enjoy Free (or Cheap) Entertainment

 Fun doesn’t have to be pricey.
-Tap into local options and library perks like Kanopy.
+Lean on local parks, free events, and library perks like Kanopy instead of defaulting to expensive nights out.

 Visit Free Attractions

-Watch for museum free days and park events.
+Watch for museum free days and park events so you still get out of the house without overspending.

 Attend Community Events